werdnakof/DatabaseNotes/04_-_Storage.md

 Pointer Swizzling
 - Consists of: 1 bit to indicate whether the pointer is a database address or a memory address, Database or memory pointer, as appropriate
-- A record could have been loaded into memory(buffer) already, so when loading a record which has a pointer to another in-memory record, need to swizzle the pointer to in-memory address instead of database address
+- A record could have been loaded into memory (buffer) already, so when loading a record which has a pointer to another in-memory record, need to "swizzle" the pointer to in-memory address instead of database address
 - Strategies:
-automatic: replace pointers in Block (in-memory) with new entries via translation table
+	- automatic: replace pointers in block (in-memory) with new entries via translation table
-on-demand: only swizzle pointers when dereferenced
+	- on-demand: only swizzle pointers when dereferenced
-no-swizzle: translation table to map pointers to each dereference
+	- no-swizzle: translation table to map pointers to each dereference
 - Unswizzle: rewrite sizzled pointers using translation table when a Block is written back from memory to disc (pin count can Block as other process still using the memory)

 Record Insertion